 SIGNS OF AN INFESTATION

 The only sign of an infestation is the presence of ticks on you or your pets.
 Perhaps the early sign you may have a problem developing on your property is if you are noticing “grass ticks” in Autumn and Winter, as this will mean you are likely to have a large number of adult ticks come Spring.

 MAIN PEST SEASON

 Tick season has various peaks corresponding to the life-cycle.
 For the paralysis tick, the tick larvae (“grass ticks”) are common in Autumn and Winter, whereas the adults are more common in Spring and Summer.
 All life stages need a blood meal, so it does mean you need to be on alert for ticks, year round.

-Treating large areas for ticks is not really practical or environmentally sound.
-Vegetation management is the best option.
-However, for small areas or hotspots, insecticide applications can provide a good level of control.
-The best control strategy is to apply insecticides in late Summer / Autumn when the larvae and nymphs are present as these are easier to kill.
+Target insecticide applications are an options as well, with the best control strategy being to apply insecticides in late summer / autumn when the larvae and nymphs are present, as these are easier to kill.
 They also reside in the leaf litter so it means you need to get the insecticide down to soil level.
 However, regular lawn treatments for ticks is the best way to ensure your yard is kept tick free.

 Application of a regular tick treatment (such as PestXpert Pro Hose-On) to your lawn and garden will eliminate any ticks present, greatly reducing the chances of a tick bite.
 Pro-Hose On allows accurate application of the correct dose over a large area.